docinfosci/canvasxpress-python/readme/status.md

 ## Recent Enhancements

+#### 2022 May 16: Pinned CanvasXpress Support

+The CanvasXpress edition to be used, such as `34.9`, can now be set using `CanvasXpress.set_cdn_edition(value)` where `value` is the string form of the edition.
+By default the latest availabl edition of CanvasXpress is used.

+#### 2022 May 14: afterRender Support

+The `afterRender` Javascript parameter in reproducible JSON files describes functions and parameters to be applied after a chart is initially rendered.
+CanvasXpress for Python now generates Javascript function calls for each item.

 #### 2022 March 9: Plotly Dash Support
 [Plotly Dash](https://dash.plotly.com) is now supported!
 Integrate CanvasXpress charts into Dash applications using a variety of strategies.
 Examples are available in github.com at: